 Variations

-- Make an all chocolate version by using chocolate Coco Pops.
+- Make an ALL-chocolate version by using chocolate Coco Pops.
 You can use the exact same measurements for the butter and marshmallows.

 Storage

-Not suitable for freezing.
+It's not suitable for freezing.

 FAQ

-Apparently Kellog's no longer makes a gluten free version of Rice Krispies, but do check, it might be different where you are in the world.
+Apparently, Kellog's no longer makes a gluten-free version of Rice Krispies, but do check, it might be different where you are in the world.

-You can use a gluten free rice crisps cereal instead.
-Aldi's own brand 'Crispy Rice' is gluten free.
+You can use a gluten-free rice crisps cereal instead.
+Aldi's own brand 'Crispy Rice' is gluten-free.

-Unfortunately it's not suitable for freezing.
+Unfortunately, it's not suitable for freezing.
 Freezing will introduce moisture and this will soften the Rice Krispies.

 Check you have used the exact measurements.
 Too little butter or marshmallows may cause your cake to be hard.
 Similarly, adding slightly too much cereal can also cause the cake to be hard and dry.

-More children's' party ideas
+More children's party ideas

 Recipe